dev-sec/hardening/README.md

 ## Vagrant

 All necessary modules will be automatically fetched by r10k.
+Just make sure the modules directory exist:

+    mkdir -p modules

 To get your box up and running:

-    vagrant up ubuntu-trusty
+    vagrant up

 That's it.
 Enjoy testing your box via:

-    vagrant ssh ubuntu-trusty
+    vagrant ssh

 ## Docker